christosgkoutzis/YouTube-frontpage-clone/README.md

 - <a href="https://www.youtube.com/@imecreative5">ime creative</a> (His YouTube frontpage tutorial helped me in improving the visuals of the video category navbar)

+- <a href="https://stackoverflow.com/users/1274378/bora-alp-arat">Bora Alp Arat</a> (His response to <a href="https://stackoverflow.com/questions/21684101/css-vertical-scrollbar-padding-left-right-in-ul-possible">this</a> question on Stack Overflow helped me understand how to add styles in my scrollbar (and especially the sense of padding of the scrollbar thumb)

 ## License

 This project is licensed under the MIT license.